-4. One week after campus visit: Decision – The applicant has expressed interest by investing in the campus tour (online or in-person) and this whole process has given you time to check references, review grades, or whatever else your school requires to background check candidates.
+4. One week after the campus experience: The decision.
+The applicant has expressed interest by investing in the campus tour (online or in-person).
+This whole process has given you time to check references, review grades, or whatever else your school requires to background check candidates.
 If the student is successful, make an offer (or a conditional offer if needed) to quickly give them the response that allows them to start planning.

 This is one model to accept students, and it certainly does not fit all programs or all situations.
 The important takeaway is that the more touchpoints the school has through the application process, the easier it is to improve applicant yield.

 Keep the conversation going

-If you can’t change your admissions process right now, you can still engage students more effectively.
-Here are three easy ways to add touchpoints to keep students interested from the time they apply to when they receive a decision:
+If you can't change your admissions process right now, you can still engage students more effectively.
+Keep students interested from the time they apply to when they receive a decision with these three easy-to-add touchpoints:

 1. Email updates

-Sending your applicants regular email updates and keeping them in the loop about when they should expect to hear back is a great way to keep them engaged with your school.
+Regular email updates is another great way to keep prospective students in the loop.
+Sending useful information, like when they can expect to hear back, is a great way to keep applicants engaged with your school.

 2. Campus visit/Virtual tour

 Inviting your accepted applicants for a campus weekend is a great way to cement their love for your school.
-Give them “the day in the life” experience of a student, and if possible, introduce them to faculty, current students, or alumni.
+Give them a “day in the life” experience of a student.
+If possible, you can even introduce them to faculty, current students, or alumni.

-For students with geographical barriers to visiting the school for a weekend, you can offer them a virtual tour or ‘welcome webcast.’
+If your campus isn't open or your students are facing geographical barriers, you can offer them a virtual tour or ‘welcome webcast.’
 Companies like YouVisit by EAB have realized the demand and created specific products just for this need.

 Screenshot of YouVisit’s Harvard tour